asychin/amnezia-wg-docker/replit.md

 ## Notes

-This workspace serves as both:
+This workspace serves as:
-1. An **interactive documentation portal** - accessible via Webview
+1. A **full-stack VPN management application** - accessible via Webview
+2. A **complete REST API** - for VPN client operations
+3. A **PostgreSQL-backed database** - for client persistence
+4. A **documentation portal** - accessible at /docs endpoint
-2. A **complete source repository** - ready to deploy on a Docker-capable server
+5. A **complete source repository** - ready to deploy on a Docker-capable server

-The documentation portal runs on Node.js and showcases all features, while the actual VPN components (Docker, Go binaries, scripts) are available for deployment elsewhere.
+The management interface runs entirely in the browser with React, communicating with a TypeScript API backend that interfaces with VPN management scripts and PostgreSQL database.

 ## Support